 (5) The local government or Commission may delegate the power either generally or as provided in the instrument of delegation.

-(6) A local government or the Commission must not make a delegation under this regulation or amend such a delegation without the prior consent of the Planning CEO.
+(6) A local government or the Commission must not make a delegation under this regulation or amend such a delegation unless the local government or the Commission has notified in writing —

+(a) the applicant; and

+(b) the Director General.

 (7) A DAP to which a power is delegated under this regulation cannot delegate that power.

 [Regulation 19 amended in Gazette 25 Jan 2013 p.
-272-3.]
+272-3; 17 Apr 2015 p.
+1383-4.]

-20. Commencement and publication of delegation
+20. Commencement of delegation

-(1) An instrument of delegation under regulation 19, and any instrument amending or revoking the delegation, takes effect on the day specified in the instrument, being a day that is not earlier than the day on which notice of the instrument is published in the Gazette under this regulation.
+(1) An instrument of delegation under regulation 19, and any instrument amending or revoking the delegation, takes effect on the day specified in the instrument.

-(2) A body that delegates to a DAP under regulation 19 must give a copy of the instrument of delegation to the Planning CEO.
+(2) A body that delegates to a DAP under regulation 19 must give a copy of the instrument of delegation to the Director General.

-(3) The Planning CEO must cause the notice of the instrument to be published in the Gazette and on the DAP website.

-(4) The body that delegated the power must pay the costs of publication of the notice in the Gazette.

-[Regulation 20 amended in Gazette 25 Jan 2013 p.
-272-3.]
+[Regulation 20 inserted in Gazette 17 Apr 2015 p.
+1384.]

 21. Effect of delegation